-ADRA Gives $1 Million to Maranatha Volunteers for Haiti School Construction
+ADRA gives $1 million to Maranatha Volunteers for Haiti school construction

 Move symbolizes cooperation between world church and lay ministries, Wilson says

-BY Adventist Review staff
+By Adventist Review staff

-esponding to a call from Haiti’s president Michel Martelly for more international investment in education, the Adventist Development and Relief Agency (ADRA) has given $1 million to Maranatha Volunteers International, Inc., (MVI) a lay-run Adventist group, to build schools in the island nation, which was ravaged by an earthquake in January 2010.
+Responding to a call from Haiti’s president Michel Martelly for more international investment in education, the Adventist Development and Relief Agency (ADRA) has given $1 million to Maranatha Volunteers International, Inc., (MVI) a lay-run Adventist group, to build schools in the island nation, which was ravaged by an earthquake in January 2010.

 Funded and implemented by ADRA International, the classrooms will be constructed in partnership with MVI, a worldwide organization with a focus on constructing buildings such as school classrooms, orphanages, homes, clinics and hospitals.
 The structure of the classrooms will follow Maranatha’s “One Day School” model.
 These steel-walled classrooms have been designed for warm environments, ensuring each classroom is properly ventilated with large windows and strategically placed vents, and features white colored roofs to reflect the sun’s rays.